RonMansolilli/pashi/README.md

 **Notes on tasks:**

 a.
-Utilizing modified Agile Framework with MVP milestones at set stages.
+Project management: utilized modified Agile Framework with MVP milestones at set stages.

 f.
 Datasets
    - Primary: